diana-hep/oamap/README.md

 Moreover, the [PLUR specification](../../wiki/Encoding-scheme) is language-neutral: it could be implemented in [Cling, a just-in-time C++ compiler](https://root.cern.ch/cling).
 The code transformations that provide the fastest access can be implemented more easily with C++ metaprogramming than the Python code transformation.

+### Databases

-**Relationship to databases:** PLUR is being developed specifically for use in a service that aggregates particle physics data in response to user queries.
+PLUR is being developed specifically for use in a service that aggregates particle physics data in response to user queries.
 This is why database-style columnar data and term rewriting are important.
 However, PLUR can be used by itself to analyze any data, as the example above shows.

 One important distinction between a real database and distributed PLUR is that databases maintain indexes over some fields for faster lookup than a sequential scan.
 PLUR is not just compatible with adding an index: the event list concept (described above) is a good way to interface the two.